Advertiser Disclosure

 Among the most popular credit cards in the U.S. are the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®.
 Most of us who are interested in earning travel rewards hold one of these cards in our wallets.

-But what if you’ve already opened the Chase Sapphire Preferred card and think that the Chase Sapphire Reserve card might be the best option for your situation?
+But what if you’ve already opened the Chase Sapphire Preferred card and think that the Chase Sapphire Reserve card might be the best credit card for your situation?

 Chase Sapphire Preferred Card vs. Chase Sapphire Reserve Card

 The Chase Sapphire Preferred card and Chase Sapphire Reserve card have similar names.
-Indeed, most travelers actually refer to these cards interchangeably as the “Chase Sapphire” when that couldn’t be further from the truth.
+Indeed, most travelers actually refer to these cards interchangeably as the “Chase Sapphire” when the differences couldn’t be starker.

 Here are some of the key benefits associated with each card.